andreterceiro/treemap/README.md

 # General

-### 2 columns, left colunn with 3 items and right column with 2 items - 5 items
+### 2 columns, left column with 3 items and right column with 2 items - 5 items

 Let's think.
 We need to allocate all the parts in a big part, who needs to be a perfect rectangle (or a square).